AsteriskAmpersand/Leviathon/README.md

 # The ABC Reference Compiler-Decompiler
 <img src="https://github.com/AsteriskAmpersand/Leviathon/blob/main/CompilerLogo.fw.png?raw=true" alt="Compiler Logot" width=450>

 A reference Compiler-Decompiler which implements the Leviathon Specification is provided for actual practical usage.
-At the time only decompilation is implemented.

 The decompiler is written in Python using the Construct library for binary parsing.